 Fitbit MoneySaving tips & tricks

-Including £100 Fitbit Versa Lite (norm £150) and how to turn your phone into a free 'Fitbit'
+Including save £60 choosing the right colour and how to turn your phone into a free 'Fitbit'

-Fitness trackers and smartwatches have become popular accessories over the last few years.
-These days, they’re a lot more than a posh pedometer, but with increasing features have come increasing price tags – with some costing up to £250.
+Fitness trackers and smartwatches have become popular accessories over the last few years – Martin himself uses a tracker to tally his average 25,437 steps a day.
+These days, they’re a lot more than a posh pedometer, but with increasing features have come increasing price tags – with some costing up to £280.

-While the cheapest time to buy tends to be around Black Friday (November), and fitness trackers in general aren't exactly MoneySaving, we know many are after them now as we're walking/running more at the moment, so we’ve tips and tricks to stomp down the cost, or help you decide whether you need a fitness tracker at all.
+While the cheapest time to buy tends to be around Black Friday (November), and fitness trackers in general aren't exactly MoneySaving, as we start the new year nicer many are out walking/running more at the moment.
+So we’ve tips and tricks to stomp down the cost, or help you decide whether you need a fitness tracker at all.

 Fitness tracker or smartwatch?